nasa-itc/generic_torquer/README.md

 mechanism; they frequently serve as a secondary mechanism, though, and are used to provide small rotational changes or to gradually unload reaction wheels.

-The example assumes a UART based device that.
-This example can be used with the generic_torquer simulator to show a device that is either synchronous or asynchronous (i.e. can stream data).
-The generic_torquer shows how to maintain and report application status, how to maintain and report device status, and how to automatically or on command send device data.
-When showing device streaming, the streaming rate can be commanded.

 ## Documentation
 Currently support exists for the following versions: